webplatform/docs/apis/appcache/ApplicationCache/index.md

 }}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
 {{Summary_Section|The '''Application Cache''' (AppCache) lets web-based applications run offline.
-Developers can  specify resources that the browser should cache and make available to offline users.
-They load and work correctly even if users click the refresh button when they are offline.
+Developers can  specify resources that the browser should cache, making them available to the application on a per-user basis.
+These resources should load and work correctly even if users click the refresh button when they are offline.

-Using an application cache gives an application the following benefits:
+An application cache provides the following benefits:

-* Offline browsing: users can navigate a site even when they are offline.
+* Offline browsing: users can navigate a site or use a Web application even when they are offline.
 * Speed: cached resources are local, and therefore load faster.
 * Reduced server load: the browser only downloads resources that have changed from the server.
 }}